 A better instrument is the hydrometer, which consists of a weighted float and a calibrated stem that protrudes from the liquid when the float is entirely immersed.
 A higher specific gravity will result in a greater length of the stem above the surface, while a lower specific gravity will cause the hydrometer to float lower.

 The small cross-sectional area of the stem makes the instrument very sensitive.
 Of course, it must be calibrated against standards.
-In most cases, the graduations ("degrees") are arbitrary and reference is made to a table to determine the specific gravity of lead-acid battery electrolyte, and the concentration of antifreeze compounds in engine coolants, as well as the alcohol content of whiskey.
+In most cases, the graduations ("degrees") are arbitrary and reference is made to a table to determine the specific gravities.
+Hydrometers are used to determine the specific gravity of lead-acid battery electrolyte, and the concentration of antifreeze compounds in engine coolants, as well as the alcohol content of whiskey.